 Finding the Best Places to Retire Since 2006!

-This is a pleasant town with a casual Old West flavor.
+This is a pleasant, pretty town with a casual Old West flavor.
 The downtown has attractive vintage buildings, touristy shops, emporiums and some very good restaurants.
 The main drag is busy, but side streets are quiet with smaller ranch style homes, four squares and brick bungalows.
 The surrounding hills are dotted with large, beautiful homes, many with sweeping mountain views.
 The town's museums per capita ratio is admirable, with the Colorado Railroad Museum and the American Mountaineering Center both noteworthy.
 Arts are represented by the Jefferson Symphony Orchestra, Miners Alley Playhouse and the Foothills Art Center.
 Golden also hosts a fine arts and music festival.

 This is, though, an outdoor oriented place, with bicycling particularly popular.
-A bike path runs along scenic Highway 6, and the town's Tony Grampsas Park has some of the state's first "purpose-built" mountain bike trails.
-Mountain ski areas, hiking trails and small stakes gambling towns are within an hour's drive to the west.
+A bike path runs along scenic Highway 6, and the town's Tony Grampsas Park has some of the state's best mountain bike trails.
+Ski resorts, hiking trails, camping areas and small stakes gambling towns are within an hour's drive to the west.

 Population: 21,000 (city proper)

 Cost of Living: 78% above the national average

 Median Home Price: $850,000

 Climate: Summer temperatures are in the 70s, 80s and 90s, and winter temperatures are in the 20s, 30s, 40s and 50s.
 On average, the area receives 15 inches of rain and 52 inches of snow each year.

 At Least One Hospital Accepts Medicare Patients?
 No, but Denver and the surrounding suburbs have several large hospitals that accept Medicare patients.